 Due to the aging of equipment and the difficulty of obtaining repairs, there are times now when stations may have more than two BBCs that are not working and/or they may not be being repaired in a timely fashion.
 Consequently, Brian, with contributions from Alessandra Bertarini, has put together recommendations for which BBCs to drop when missing up to four.
 We are not planing to make a recommendation for going beyond dropping four BBCs for experiments that require 14 due to the rapid reduction in performance that occurs.
-Please note that the recommendations are not optimal for all frequency sequences currently in use, they are nearly so.
+Please note that the recommendations apply to all experiments requiring 14 BBCs.
+Although the recommendations are not optimal for all frequency sequences currently in use, they are nearly so.
 Very little improvement would be achieved by varying the recommendations for different experiments.
 Having to keep track of which BBCs should be dropped in which experiments would reduce the utility of the recommendations beyond what is justified, given the small improvement that would result.
 If a new frequency sequence is developed that requires a different drop order, the recommendation will be revised; for the foreseeable future however this is not a concern.